Effects of quantum geometry on the decoherence induced by black holes

 This has also been considered in the perspective of an extension of a gedankenexperiment from \cite{Baym:2009zu,Mari:2015qva, Belenchia:2018szb} that discusses the compatibility of causality and complementarity in an apparently paradoxical situation in which a quantum particle $A$ is held in superposition of locations and eventually recombined while another particle, $B$, at a distance, probes the (electromagnetic or gravitational) field sourced by $A$, moving freely under its influence.
 If the field sourced by $A$ is quantum, $B$ will entangle with $A$, and a measurement of the position of $B$ can allow discrimination of the path followed by $A$, then, from the complementarity principle, implying decoherence of $A$'s state.

-While this gedankenexperiment seems to bring in a tension between causality and complementarity when $A$ recombines and $B$ performs which path in a time so short that they are causally disconnected, the findings in \cite{Belenchia:2018szb} are that this is in fact not the case: when conditions (charge/mass and separation) are such that the measurement of the position of $B$ at ideal resolution (dictated by vacuum fluctuations) allow for a discrimination of the path of $A$, the recombination of the latter in a so short time will be accompanied by emission of a quantum of (electromagnetic or gravitational) radiation, that destroys the coherence of $A$'s state, without any need of getting information from $B$.
+While this gedankenexperiment seems to bring in a tension between causality and complementarity when $A$ recombines and $B$ performs which path in a time so short that they are causally disconnected, the findings in \cite{Belenchia:2018szb} are that this is in fact not the case: when conditions (charge/mass and separation) are such that the measurement of the position of $B$ at ideal resolution (dictated by vacuum fluctuations) allows for a discrimination of the path of $A$, the recombination of the latter in a so short time will be accompanied by emission of a quantum of (electromagnetic or gravitational) radiation, that destroys the coherence of $A$'s state, without any need of getting information from $B$.

 In \cite{Danielson:2022tdw,Danielson:2022sga} this gedankenexperiment is extended by placing $B$ behind a horizon.
 In this situation, $A$ can be recombined arbitrarily slow, since it no longer needs to recombine quickly in order not to get information from $B$.
 This clearly challenges in principle the resolution of the paradox along the lines above.
 There is a resolution, however, proposed in \cite{Danielson:2022tdw,Danielson:2022sga}: The mere presence of a horizon induces decoherence on $A$.
 This effect is caused by the soft modes (i.e. the modes of the quantized field under consideration with very low frequencies) that pierce the horizon.
-This leads to a decoherence in $A$'s superposition that grows linearly in the time the superposition is kept open for large enough times.
+This leads to a decoherence in $A$'s superposition that grows linearly in the time $\mathcal{T}$ the superposition is kept open for large enough times.
+For the electromagnetic field, the case on which we focus in this article, the mean number $\langle N \rangle$ of radiated particles through the horizon, responsible for the horizon-induced decoherence, was shown in \cite{Danielson:2022tdw,Danielson:2022sga} to be proportional to

+where $M$ is the mass of the black hole, $q$ the electric charge of the particle, $d$ the spatial separation of A's superposition and $D$ its distance from the horizon.
+Furthermore, \cite{Danielson:2022sga} considers more general spacetimes with Killing horizons, such as Rindler or cosmological, finding a similar effect.